lynnlangit/learn-snowflakedb/README.md

 # Learn SnowflakeDB

 SnowflakeDB is a cloud-native SaaS data platform that supports ad-hoc, data warehouse and other workloads.
 It runs on AWS, Azure or GCP.
 To learn about the origins, see this wikipedia article - [link](https://en.wikipedia.org/wiki/Snowflake_Inc.)
+- SnowflakeDB has 44% of the cloud DW (data warehouse) market - [link](https://www.slintel.com/tech/data-warehousing/snowflake-market-share#).
+- SnowflakeDB's closest competitor is AWS Redshift (with 31% of the DW market)
 - pricing - https://www.snowflake.com/pricing/
 - editions / feature matrix - https://docs.snowflake.com/en/user-guide/intro-editions.html#feature-edition-matrix
 - supported cloud regions - https://docs.snowflake.com/en/user-guide/intro-regions.html